open-starlab/Document/doc/source/RLearn_Modeling/Sports/Soccer/application.rst

-Application of the SAR Model in Soccer
+Application of the RLearn Model in Soccer
 ========================================
-This section demonstrates applications of the SAR Model in soccer.
+This section demonstrates applications of the RLearn Model in soccer.

 Q-values and Location Visualization
 ------------------------------------------------------------------------------

-The following code snippet shows how to use the `SAR_Model` class to plot a heat map of the next event location based on model predictions.
+The following code snippet shows how to visualize the Q-values for the trained RLearn model.

 .. code-block:: python